dinhvan2310/dinhvan2310/README.md

 🌱 I’m currently learning ASP.NET core, C#

-👯‍♀️ I'm looking to collaborate on...

-🤔 I'm looking for help with...

 💬 Ask me about ASP.NET core, C#

 📫 How to reach me trandinhvan0294@gmail.com

-😄 Pronouns...

-⚡️ Fun fact...

 ## 🛠 Skills